Summary:

 The 2nd Question:

-The 2nd question was about the young men in the Book of Daniel.
-But Muhammad and his Allah falsely assumed it was about the Legend of Sleepers of Ephesus (i.e. The people of the Cave).
-Thus, Muhammad (and his Allah) replied:
+The Jews asked Muhammad about the first strory from the Book of Daniel (in the Bible).
+But Muhammad and his Allah got confused, and thought it was about the 2nd story of the Christian legend of the Sleepers of Ephesus (i.e. The people of the Cave).

 The resemblance between the story of the three young men in the Book of Daniel and the legend of the seven sleepers lies primarily in their themes of faith, divine protection, and miraculous preservation.